STAT545-UBC/STAT545-UBC-original-website/cm004_care-feeding-data.md

     toc_depth: 4
 ---

-### cm004 2054-09-17 Thursday overview
+### cm004 2015-09-17 Thursday overview

-  * Expect an email re: invitation to join the [STAT 545 Organization](https://github.com/STAT545-UBC) and then expect to be granted your own private repository ...um, before you wake up tomorrow?
+  * Expect an email re: invitation to join the [STAT 545 Organization](https://github.com/STAT545-UBC) and then expect to be granted your own private repository ... ~~um, before you wake up tomorrow?~~ ok that took a little longer than I planned but it's DONE NOW.
   * All about R and data today
     - DATA!!
 You get to touch some!
     - Exploring a Gapminder excerpt